CURRENT ISSUE

 Stepping aside from his much-loved band Imugi, Tāmaki Makaurau producer Caru ‘s most recent endeavour is a solo artist collaboration with local rappers Dera Meelan and Deadforest.
 Lyrics and music for See No Evil could have only been written and released in Aotearoa in 2024 – making this truly local music.
 NZ On Air Music featured the NZ garage song on their August NewTracks compilation.

-What is your name, what are your pronouns, where are you from and what instruments do you play?
+What is your name, where are you from and what instruments do you play?

 My name is Carl Ruwhiu.
-My pronouns are he/him, I’m from Tamaki Makaurau and I release music under the name Caru.
+I’m from Tamaki Makaurau and I release music under the name Caru.
 I produce electronic music and DJ.
 I learnt bass guitar growing up.

 Was any high school or other music training especially important?